Research

 The Subtraction Discipline: Why the Highest-ROI AI Decision Is What You Stop Doing

 Every company deploying AI faces the same question: what should change?
 The universal answer has been "add."
 Add tools.
 Add training.
 Add governance.
-Add dashbo
+Add dashboards.

 March 2026